Superalgos/Superalgos/README.md

 **3. Run your web server and the app**:

-Open your console / command line app and go to directory ```AAWEB``` (a folder in the root of the zip files you previously decompressed); assuming you are starting the console from the root directory of the app, the command to access AAWEB is:
+Open your console / command line app and go to directory ```WebServer``` (a folder in the root of the zip files you previously decompressed); assuming you are starting the console from the root directory of the app, the command to access WebServer is:

 ```
-cd AAWEB
+cd WebServer
 ```

-Once inside AAWeb, continue with this command:
+Once inside WebServer, continue with this command:

 ```
 node server.js